-The unveiling will take place on Thursday, April 8 at 6 pm at the Cape Cod Museum of Art and will be streamed live from the Arts Foundation of Cape Cod’s Facebook page.
-The piece will be auctioned off at the AFCC’s auction on Thursday, June 3 at the Hyannisport Club.
+The unveiling will take place on Thursday, April 8 at 6 pm at the Cape Cod Museum of Art and will be streamed live over Zoom.
+The piece will be auctioned off at the AFCC’s auction on Thursday, June 17 at the Hyannisport Club.

 About the AFCC